SovereignCloudStack/standards/Drafts/node-to-node-encryption.md

 and Virtual IP tunnels.
 Each node hosting the VIP will open a tunnel for any node in the specific network that can properly authenticate.
 While using Ansible, the deployment isn't compatible with kolla-ansible[^ka] and would need porting.
-Also project retired as of February 2024.
+Also this project retired as of February 2024.

 #### OVN[^ov] + IPsec[^ip]

 There is support in the OVN[^ov] project for IPsec[^ip] encryption of tunnel traffic[^oit].
-A daemon running in each chassis manages and monitors IPsec[^ip] tunnel state.
+A daemon running in each chassis automatically manages and monitors IPsec[^ip] tunnel states.

 #### Neutron[^ne] + Cilium[^ci]